 On behalf of louisvillederbyhomerental.com, to help you rent your house for Derby weekend, I

-- post the home on this site within 24 hours of payment—it’ll have its own page and a link and photo on the home page too—and promote your ad on Facebook, Flipboard, Google+, Instagram, LinkedIn, Pinterest, Tumblr, and Twitter, as well as to interested potential renters who subscribe to our email alerts
+- post the home on this site (and edit your ad copy) within 24 hours of payment—it’ll have its own page and a link and photo on the home page too—and promote your ad on Facebook, Flipboard, Google+, Instagram, LinkedIn, Pinterest, Tumblr, and Twitter, as well as to interested potential renters who subscribe to our email alerts

 - supply a sample draft contract between homeowners and renters (while it’s based on the contract I’ve used, I’m not providing official legal advice)

 - supply a list of what we’ve done to prepare our home for renters (although what you do is up to you)